Make Your 'Kaku-uchi' Debut in Obihiro! Enjoy a Weekend of Sake at Kumada Shoten with Selections from 22 Breweries Across Japan|Domingo

 Kumada Shoten Kumada Shoten

 The sake lineup for the day.
-I'm happy to be able to try a variety of sake.
+It's great to be able to try various kinds of sake.

-Another great thing about this bar is that you can bring in snacks and sweets, such as salmon jerky and corned beef, which are sold in the bar.
-It's fun to try out some pairings and find out which goes well with your drink.
+Another great point is that you can bring in snacks and appetizers sold in the store, such as sake-toba (dried salmon) and corned beef.
+It's a fun time to try some simple pairings and explore which snacks go well with your sake.

 Kumada Shoten

-Snacks such as "Corned beef with salt," "Salmon roe," and "Salmon sashimi" can be purchased on the first floor.
+Snacks like "Corned Beef Salt and Meat," "Sake-toba," and "Sake no Ruibe" can be purchased on the first floor.

 Kumada Shoten